jaystu/Reactinator/README.md

 ==========================
 ![](image.png)

 This is an iOS app that lets you react with 10 different and hilarious sounds!
+It's very simple to use, just tap a face to hear its corresponding sound!
 This repository contains the Reactinator project that can be opened in XCode and instantly run on a simulator or a device.

 ## Requirements